styks1987/MrgAdminUploader/README.md

 * ImageAreaSelect v1.0 (http://odyniec.net/projects/imgareaselect/)
 * jQuery.upload v1.0.2 (http://lagoscript.org)

+## Attachment Schema

+You will need to have a table called attachments.
+A schema file is provided. cake schema create --plugin MrgAdminUploader

 ## In your model

 If you were adding this functionality to the slide model